Contact Us for a Free Consultation (818) 781-1570

 Federal conspiracy is described under 18 U.S.C. § 371.
 It states that someone might be guilty of conspiracy if they agree with one or more other people to engage in criminal conduct and at least one of the people who were involved in the scheme takes one overt act in furtherance of it.

-It should be noted that in order to be involved in a conspiracy, the person has to know about the illegal goals of the conspiracy, but it's not required that they know all the specific details of the bribery scheme, or all the other people who are also involved.
+It should be noted that in order to be involved in a conspiracy, a person has to know about its illegal goals.
+Still, it's not required that they know all the specific details of the bribery scheme or all the other people who are also involved.

-It should also be noted that anyone who is involved in a federal conspiracy is treated as someone who is acting on the behalf of all the other people involved in the conspiracy.
+It should also be noted that anyone involved in a federal conspiracy is treated as acting on behalf of all the other people involved in the conspiracy.

-This means they can be held criminally liable for all the illegal actions that were taken by the other co-conspirators in the scheme as if they committed the illegal acts themselves.
+This means they can be held criminally liable for all the illegal actions taken by the other co-conspirators in the scheme as if they had committed the illegal acts themselves.

-In order to be charged with 18 U.S.C. § 371 conspiracy, the unlawful goals of the conspiracy don't need to be actually accomplished, if at least one action was taken in furtherance of the conspiracy by at least one of the co-conspirators.
+In order to be charged with 18 U.S.C. § 371 conspiracy, the unlawful goals of the conspiracy don't need to be actually accomplished if at least one of the co-conspirators took action in furtherance of the conspiracy.

 Penalties for 18 U.S.C. § 201 Bribery

-If you are convicted of the white collar crime of bribery in violation of 18 U.S.C. § 371, the penalties can be severe and include huge fines and significant time in a federal prison.
+If you are convicted of bribery, a white-collar crime in violation of 18 U.S.C. § 371, the penalties can be severe, including huge fines and significant time in a federal prison.

 If convicted of bribery of a public official under 18 U.S.C.
-201(b), the penalties include up to 15 years in prison and/or a fine of up to three times the monetary amount of the something of value that you offered to the public official.
+201(b), the penalties include up to 15 years in prison and a fine of up to three times the monetary amount of something of value that you offered to the public official.

-For example, if the amount was over $1,000, the penalties include up to 30 years in a federal prison, and a criminal fine up to $1 million or three times the value given, whichever amount is greater.
-If less than $1,000, the penalties include up to one year in prison and fines.
+For example, if the amount was over $1,000, the penalties include up to 30 years in federal prison and a criminal fine up to $1 million or three times the value given, whichever is greater.
+If the amount is less than $1,000, the penalties include up to one year in prison and fines.

 If convicted of a federal conspiracy, the penalties will depend on the underlying crime and the goal of the conspiracy.
 Federal bribery is typically a felony offense, which means a conviction can result in up to five years in prison and criminal fines.